bemibrando/website-study/frontend/react-login/README.md

 - CSS custom properties
 - ReactJs
 - styled-components
-- React Router Dom
+- React hook form

 <br />

 ### <b id="what-i-learned">What I learned</b>
 - How to code Javascript with CSS using `styled-compnents`
-- How to use `React Router` to routing
+- How to use `React Hook Form` and `yup` to build a form

 <br />